RathnamS089/Minimal-EPS-circuit-/AI_USAGE.md

-AI_USAGE.md (Humanized Version)
-My Project Report & AI Usage
+**AI Usage Report and Project Methodology

-This document covers how I used AI as a tool to complete the Minimal EPS Circuit Challenge.
-I've detailed the kinds of questions I asked, how I used the AI's help, and a summary of the technical challenges we worked through together.
+This document explains how I used AI tools to complete the Minimal EPS Circuit Challenge, following the submission guidelines.
+It includes the types of prompts I used, how I adjusted the AI's output, and a technical summary of the challenges we faced together.

 AI Tool I Used

-For this project, my main partner was Google's Gemini, which I used through its web interface.
+The main AI tool I used for this project was Google's Gemini, which I accessed through its web interface.

-How I Worked With the AI
-My process wasn't about asking one single question.
-Instead, it was a long conversation, like working with a remote partner.
-My prompts and questions generally fell into these categories:

-Big Picture Planning: I started by asking for a high-level strategy to make sure I was on the right track ("How should my approach be?", "Can you help me tailor my README?").
+Prompts and Query Themes

+My interaction with the AI was a continuous dialogue rather than a set of isolated questions.
+My prompts targeted several key areas throughout the project:

+Initial Strategy and Scoping: I began with high-level prompts to break down the problem statement and create a clear plan, asking things like "What approach should I take for this problem?" and "Go through the files and update my readme.md."

-Building the Circuit, Step-by-Step: I asked the AI to guide me through the construction process, one piece at a time ("Now how do I visualize the circuit?", "How do I create the power buses?").
+Step-by-Step Implementation: The heart of the circuit construction was guided by sequential prompts, such as "How do I visualize the circuit?" or "How do I create power and ground buses?"

-"What Did I Do Wrong?" - Live Debugging: A lot of our time was spent debugging.
-I would build a section of the circuit, get an error like "bad connections" or "singular matrix," and upload a screenshot with a simple "help" or "is this right?".
+Live Debugging: A significant part of our interaction involved me uploading screenshots of my circuit and seeking help with specific simulator errors.
+My prompts were often simple and straightforward, like "Help me," "Is this right?"
+"Fix the bad connections," "Singular matrix," or "Why is my gate not connected?"

-"Why Does It Do That?" - Understanding Concepts: I asked the AI to explain specific concepts, like the difference between a PWL source and a VCCS, or what a MOSFET's threshold voltage meant for my circuit.
+Conceptual Clarification: I asked the AI to clarify specific electronic concepts related to my circuit, such as "What is the threshold voltage for minimum power?" and "What's the difference between the PWL function and a normal VCCS source?"

-Getting Unstuck with Git: When I hit roadblocks with Git and GitHub, I asked for specific commands to fix errors with authentication and pushing my code.
+Git/GitHub Workflow: I requested specific command-line instructions to set up my repository and fix a series of authentication and push errors.

-Writing the Reports: I prompted the AI for templates for the final report files, which I then filled in and customized.
+Documentation: I prompted the AI to create and refine content for the final report files, including the README.md and RESULTS.md.

-How I Used the AI's Help
+How AI Outputs Were Adapted

-I used the AI as an interactive guide and a debugging tool.
-My workflow was a loop:
+I used the AI's output as a real-time guide and a debugging partner.

-I would follow the AI's step-by-step instructions to build a part of the model.
+Instructional Guidance: I followed the AI's step-by-step instructions to build the circuit from scratch to the final, complex model.

-If I hit an error, I'd send a screenshot.
-The AI's analysis would help me find the exact wire I had misplaced or the component value I had entered incorrectly, and I would then manually fix it.
+Troubleshooting: I leveraged the AI's analysis of my screenshots to pinpoint wiring errors, like floating nodes or short circuits, which I then fixed in the simulator.

-When things got really stuck, I had the AI generate a complete, error-free code block that I could import into the simulator to get a clean start on the next section.
+Code Implementation: When wiring became too complex or error-prone, I had the AI generate a clear, error-free code block that I imported directly into CircuitJS1 as a reliable starting point.

-Finally, I used the markdown templates it provided as a starting point for my reports, filling them in with my own data and observations.
+Documentation: I used the markdown templates created by the AI as a base for my final report, customizing them with my specific data and narrative.

-The Story of Our Biggest Technical Challenge
-The main challenge we faced was that my version of CircuitJS1 was missing the key components needed for an easy solution.
-The AI initially suggested using standard PWL sources and timed switches.
-When I tried to find them, I realized they weren't there.

-This is where our collaboration was most important.
-I sent screenshots to the AI proving the components were missing, which corrected its initial assumptions.
-From there, we had to pivot.
-The AI proposed a completely new strategy: building the timed events from scratch using basic electronic principles.
-Together, we designed and calculated the values for analog RC timers to generate the control signals and used MOSFETs as switches.
-This entire, complex workaround was something we could only figure out by combining my real-world feedback with the AI's theoretical knowledge.
+Technical Challenges and Collaborative Debugging

+The central technical challenge of this project was a significant gap between the ideal components suggested in the project brief and those available in my version of CircuitJS1.

+Initially, the AI recommended using standard PWL sources and timed switches, which was the most straightforward solution.
+However, through my own trial and error, I found that these components were not available.
+I communicated this to the AI by sharing screenshots of the simulator's menus.
+This feedback was critical.

+This situation forced us to switch to a more complex solution.
+The AI proposed a new strategy based on fundamental electronic principles: building custom analog RC timers to generate control signals and using MOSFETs as electronic switches.
+The AI provided the theoretical background and initial calculations for the timer components, which I then implemented.
+This back-and-forth process, where I supplied real-world tool constraints and the AI contributed theory and calculations, was key to completing the functional circuit.

-A Quick Critique of the AI
+Critique of AI Output

-Its Strength: The AI's best feature was its ability to instantly change its entire strategy when I provided new information.
-It was great at giving clear, step-by-step instructions and was incredibly helpful for spotting tiny wiring errors in my screenshots and for navigating the confusing world of Git commands.
+Strengths: The AI's main strength was its ability to quickly adapt to a new, complex strategy after I provided feedback.
+It was great at giving structured, step-by-step instructions for both circuit construction and Git commands.
+It was also highly effective as a remote debugger, spotting subtle wiring errors in my screenshots.

-Its Weakness: The AI's main flaw was that it couldn't see my screen or know my software environment.
-Its initial advice was based on an ideal version of the tool, which led to some early frustration and rework.
-It really highlighted that the AI is a powerful assistant, but it needs a human user to provide real-world context and correct its course.
+Weaknesses: The AI's primary limitation was its initial lack of awareness of my specific software environment.
+Its first suggestions, while theoretically correct, were not applicable and led to some initial rework.
+This shows that for engineering tasks, the AI is a valuable tool, but it needs a human user to provide real-world context and correct its assumptions.

-Other Resources I Used
+Non-AI Sources Used

-Throughout the project, I used these sites to double-check the concepts the AI was explaining.
+Throughout the project, I supported the AI's guidance with my own research to better understand the underlying electronic concepts.

-CircuitJS1 Documentation: Falstad Circuit Simulator - For getting familiar with the simulator's interface.
+CircuitJS1 Documentation: Falstad Circuit Simulator - Used to learn about the basic interface and component behaviors.

-RC Circuits: All About Circuits - RC Circuit Analysis - To better understand the theory behind the analog timers I had to build.
+RC Circuits: All About Circuits - RC Circuit Analysis - Used to verify the principles behind the analog timers we designed.

-MOSFETs as Switches: SparkFun - Transistors - For a practical guide on how MOSFETs work.
+MOSFETs as Switches: SparkFun - Transistors - Used for a practical overview of how MOSFETs function as switches.

-Git and GitHub: GitHub Skills - To help make sense of the Git workflow.
+Git and GitHub: GitHub Skills - Used to better understand the Git workflow and commands suggested by the AI.